apinter/apinter.github.io/content/posts/podman.md

 ```
 Breaking all that down:
-* `podman generate systemd` which will generate systemd units
+* `podman generate systemd` which will generate `systemd` units
 * ` --files` which will output the generated unit to a file as `container-[$CONTAINERNAME]
-* ` --new admiring_franklin` will allow systemd to create and run updated images followed by the container's name.
+* ` --new admiring_franklin` will allow `systemd` to create and run updated images followed by the container's name.

-This unit file can be added to systemd, enabled and pretty much it.
+This unit file can be added to `systemd`, enabled and pretty much it.
 Podman and systemd will take care of everything following like starting the container on boot and updating it.
-When running a rootless podman session:
+When running a rootless Podman session:
 ```
 $ mv container-aaef566e500973a2d4e9df22208e4a74ae5ea961083adbbe6bb6e98fbb19f7e7.service ~/.config/systemd/user/
 $ systemctl --user enable --now container-aaef566e500973a2d4e9df22208e4a74ae5ea961083adbbe6bb6e98fbb19f7e7.service